Changelog

 New

-You can start tracking time the moment you set up a workspace — no Clockify account needed.
+You can start tracking time the moment you set up a workspace — nothing else required.

 New